webix-hub/docs/data/api/ui.template_sethtml.md

 @template:	api_method
 @descr:

-Data and templating rules will not be applied, method will set provided html as is.
+Data and templating rules will not be applied, the method will set provided HTML as it is.